Journaling in its most basic form is the writing of our thoughts, feelings, and experiences.

-- You can use a scrapbook style and cut-out words and pictures to paste in your journal.
+- You can use a scrapbook style and cut-out words and pictures to paste into your journal.

-- You can choose not to journal at all, and that’s okay too.
+- You can choose not to journal, and that’s okay too.

 Based on what you’ve read so far, are you ready?
 If so, begin by setting aside time to write each day.
 At the same time if possible.
 Remove audio and visual distractions if you can, and write where it’s quiet.
 If you are having a hard time thinking about what to write, write about that or use journal prompts to get you started.